A rapid COVID-19 vaccine rollout backfired in some US states

 “We went from needing to vaccinate several hundred thousand people in the St. Louis area to an additional half-million people, but we still hadn’t vaccinated that first group, so it has been this mad dash,” Bergamini said.
 “It has just been a whole hot mess.”

-“It got a little chaotic,” said Dr. Marcus Plescia, chief medical officer of the Association of State and Territorial Health Officials.
+“It got a little chaotic,” Dr. Marcus Plescia, chief medical officer of the Association of State and Territorial Health Officials, said.
 “We created far more demand than there was supply.
 That stressed the system and that may have left the system less efficient.”

 Plescia said the analysis suggests that “a more methodical, measured, judicious, priority-based approach — despite people’s perception — actually can be as efficient, or more efficient, than opening things up and making it available to more people.”